malice-writes-code/svg-to-decal-pdf/README.md

 **Note:** This script is designed specifically for SVG (vector) images.
 Adapting it for other image formats (like PNG, JPEG, BMP) may require significant changes due to differences in scaling and transparency handling.
 SVGs scale cleanly and support transparency natively, while raster images may lose quality when resized and handle transparency differently.

+---

+## Quick Start (Windows)

+1. Download or clone this repository.
+2. Double-click `setup.bat` to install required Python packages.
+3. Place your SVG file in the project folder.
+4. Double-click `run_decal_generator.bat` and follow the prompts.
+5. Your PDF will be generated in the same folder.

+---

+## Sample Files

+See the `samples/` folder for example SVG and output PDF files.

+---

 ## Features
 - Converts an SVG image into a one-page PDF with multiple rows of decals in various sizes.
 - Customizable decal sizes, number of rows, and layout.